albi3ro/M4/_posts/2015-01-14-Spin-Chain-Prerequisities.md

 ## Masks and Permuting Indices

-The off diagonal (ladder) elements of the Hamiltonian are the permutation of two neighboring elements in the array.
+The off diagonal, ladder, elements of the Hamiltonian are the permutation of two neighboring elements in the array.
 We can permute two indices by combining a mask number with a bitwise XOR `$` .

 ```julia